BAL Outflow in Quasar B0254-3327B: Analysis and Comparison with Other Extreme UV Outflows: Discussion

 \subsection{The Two-Phase Outflow}

 As mentioned earlier in Section \ref{subsec:nvu}, the two-phase photoionization solution provides a better fit to the constraints from the measured ionic column densities.
 While the values of $\dot{E}_k$ for the one-phase and two-phase solutions agree with each other within error (see Table~\ref{table:energetics}), there are significant differences to be found in the other parameters, such as distance, $N_H$, and $U_H$.
-Note that the difference in $N_H$ between the high- and very high-ionization phases is $\sim2$ orders of magnitude, while the difference in $U_H$ is $\sim 1.5$ orders of magnitude as well.
+Note that the difference in $N_H$ between the high- and very high-ionization phases is $\sim1.5$ orders of magnitude, as well as the difference in $U_H$.
 Assuming the two phases are co-spatial, the volume filling factor of the high-ionization phase is as follows \citep{2013MNRAS.436.3286A,2020ApJS..247...39M}:

-resulting in $\log{f_\mathrm{V}}=-3.4^{+1.8}_{-1.3}$, which follows our expectations from the high-ionization phase's larger $n_e$ and smaller $N_H$ values compared to those of the very high-ionization phase.
+resulting in $\log{f_\mathrm{V}}=-3.1^{+1.1}_{-0.9}$, which follows our expectations from the high-ionization phase's larger $n_e$ and smaller $N_H$ values compared to those of the very high-ionization phase.